AmziLS/AmziProlog/README.md

 For building the whole system, see the make/ subdirectory.
 There are [detailed building instructions for Windows](https://github.com/AmziLS/AmziProlog/blob/master/Windows%20compilation%20instructions.md).

 Individual components can be built using the make files in each subdirectory.
 It is also possible to load the .sln files into Visual Studio for debugging.
-Make sure that you have set up the environment variables correctly.
+Make sure that you have set up the environment variables correctly (see /bin/amzi_vars_winXX.bat).

 # Releases

 [Releases](https://github.com/AmziLS/AmziProlog/releases) are available as usual on GitHub, on the right side bar.
-They contain the built runtime library, and command line tools, but also samples, language bindings, and ready to use Eclipse plugin.
+They contain the built runtime library, and command line tools, but also samples, language bindings, and a ready to use Eclipse plugin.
 It's the easiest way to get started.